Best EV electricity tariffs – the top energy tariffs for your electric car

 Be prepared for a real electric shock.
-If you’ve got an EV which you charge at home and haven’t swapped to a special energy tariff, you’re likely to be wasting around £500 per year.
+If you’ve got an EV which you charge at home and haven’t swapped to a special energy tariff, you’re likely to be wasting more than £500 per year.

 This is because the energy suppliers are very keen to have electric car owners signing up.
 Not only will your consumption shoot up because of the charging, but you are likely to plug in at night when demand is low.
 This makes you a perfect customer, and as a result there are plenty of keen deals.